 - 12 month fellowship available in Auckland, New Zealand.
 A one-year fellowship in oculoplastics is available from July 2018.

 The potential Canadian & New Zealand fellowships are now filled and we are not taking further applications.

 VISION 2020 LINKS programme: Two to three month short-term observerships through the UK LINK partner as agreed by both LINK institutions.

 Applications for ALL of these places are now closed.

-We are also able to offer the following options aimed at non-ophthalmologists and are still accepting applications for these, although space is now strictly limited –
+We have also able to offer the following options aimed at non-ophthalmologists –